joliencremers/waspr/paper.md

     ## Iteration:10
     ## Cost:738.108

-`wasp()` outputs the iteration number and cost function value of the swapping algorithm.
+`wasp()` prints the iteration number and cost function value of the swapping algorithm.
 The `out` object is of class `wasp` and contains several objects.
 To obtain the Wasserstein barycenter of the subset posteriors a user can specify `out$barycenter`.
 This returns a matrix of